AS-Coope/SMPL-Interpreter-Project-G1/README.md

 *****More objectives to be added in the future

 ## How to use

+The following are required to run this project
+- Java (SDK installed and added to path [Windows])
+- Cup (Used for parsing)
+- Jflex (Used for regular expression [syntax])
 Instructions on how to use the SMPL interpreter currently will be added in coming days...